nataliabercz/PowerOutageReport-Tauron/README.md

 PowerOutageReport allows you to configure Tauron power outage reports for selected addresses.

-You can sign up for notifications on Tauron's official website, but then almost every day you will receive e-mails about power failures on a lot of streets in your area - not only on the specific streets that concerns you.
+You can sign up for notifications on Tauron's official website, but then almost every day you will receive emails about power failures on a lot of streets in your area - not only on the specific streets that concern you.

-PowerOutageReport checks recently sent e-mails (their number can be configured) and therefore only sends one failure report.
+PowerOutageReport checks recently sent emails (their number can be configured) and therefore only sends one failure report.

 ## Instructions